 (average, grade in a scale from 1 to 7)

-Financial Stability Report Second Half 2023
+Financial Stability Report First Half 2024

-Financial Stability Report Second Half 2023
+Financial Stability Report First Half 2024

 What does this IEF tell us?